DataScienceUB/DeepLearningMaster20192020/README.md

 ## Course Agenda

-<li> Introduction to Deep Learning and its applications.
+<li> Feb, 14: Introduction to Deep Learning and its applications.
 Using the Jupyter notebook & Docker.
-<li> Basic Concepts: Score & Loss functions, Optimization (SGD), Linear Regression.
+<li> Feb, 21: Basic Concepts: Score & Loss functions, Optimization (SGD), Linear Regression.
-<li> Automated differentiation, Backpropagation, Training a Neural Netwotk from Scratch.
+<li> Feb, 28: Automated differentiation, Backpropagation, Training a Neural Netwotk from Scratch.
-<li> Tensorflow programming model.
+<li> March, 7: Tensorflow programming model.
 Keras & TFLearn.
-<li> Convolutions & CNN models.
+<li> March, 14: Convolutions & CNN models.
-<li> Recurrent Neural Netwoks.
+<li> March, 21: Recurrent Neural Netwoks.
-<li> Unsupervised Learning.
+<li> March, 28: Unsupervised Learning.
-<li> Advanced Applications: Time Series, Recommenders, Natural Language.
+<li> April, 4: Advanced Applications: Time Series, Recommenders, Natural Language.
+<li> April, 18:
+<li> April, 25:
+<li> May, 2:
+<li> May, 9:
+<li> May, 16:
+<li> May, 23:
+<li> May, 30:

 ## Course Software Installation

-The best way to run the course software is to use a Docker container.
+The best way to run the course software is to use a **Docker container**.
 There’s full documentation on installing Docker at ``docker.com``, but in a few words, the steps are:

 + Go to ``docs.docker.com`` in your browser.
 + Step one of the instructions sends you to download Docker.